OhShINT/ohshint.gitbook.io/README.md

 Including anything related to open-source intelligence, operational security, anonymity, surveillance and counter-surveillance techniques, trade-craft, and probably a little bit of cyber-security related content.

-A little backstory about the author (me).
+A little backstory about the author (_that's me_).
 I am a licensed private investigator who has specialized in the art of intelligence collection, surveillance, and counter-surveillance operations.

 Some of my other hobbies include cyber-security, internet culture, firearms technology, forensic document examination, and general spy-craft related things.
 There will be articles about all of these different subjects here soon, as I have planned to post a new article every week if time permits and can actually get away from my busy schedule.